 Not surprisingly, their personalities and lives reflect these meanings!

 Even though you may not currently be pregnant, searching for names now will be an act of faith, demonstrating that you believe that Jesus took upon Himself the infirmity of infertility for you (Matthew 8:17).
-It can also be a fun bonding experience with your husband as you discover the meaning of the names of family members and friends and see how much their personality fits their name.
+It can also be a fun bonding experience with your husband as you discover the meaning of family members’ and friends’ names and see how much their personality fits their name.

 Have fun with the search, and choose your baby’s name wisely!

 Evangeline Colbert is an author, speaker, and hope coach.
-She shares her story of victory over infertility at her blog, www.makeroomformommy.com, where she helps others experience ridiculously good hope.
+She shares her story of victory over infertility at her blog, www.makeroomformommy.com, where she helps others experience hope.

 I would love to connect with you personally, so if you liked this post, pass it on.
 Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
 I can’t wait to “meet” you!